 (1) Taiwan has established the first online waste control system in the world, with over 61,000 businesses under the supervision of the government.
 The e-government serves as the entry website for industrial waste management, and provides competent authorities with information regarding statistics and disposal of wastes.

-(3) The 4,200 clearance vehicles are equipped with GPS; when the trucks are on duty, their routes are sent to the EPA every 30 seconds, and EPA responses can track or check the vehicles on their Ultra Mobile Personal Computer (UMPC).This will discourage any illegal dumping of waste.
+(3) There are 13,776 clearance vehicles equipped with GPS.
+When the vehicles are on duty, their routes are transmitted to the EPA every 30 seconds, and EPA responses can track or check the vehicles on their computers and mobile devices.This mechanism will prevent illegal dumping of waste.

 In the future, the EPA will initiate more prospective policies to achieve the goal of Zero Industrial Wastes.
 The new policies and management strategies of industrial wastes will take into consideration Taiwan's background of waste management and the changing industrial structures, environmental risks, and economic benefits.
 It is expected to achieve resource recovery, hazardous industrial waste control, and to employ information technology for the control and inspection of industrial waste.
 Also, the EPA expects to reduce industrial waste by 10% and reuse 85% of the collected waste by 2020.
 "Sustainable development," "resource recovery and reuse," and "zero waste" are international trends that Taiwan will follow.
 The management of industrial waste can benefit and sustain social welfare, economic growth and environmental protection.